oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/mvdr_beamforming/README.md

 | 6                     | Host UDP Port
 | 7                     | Number of packets (optional, default=`100000000`)

-The MVDR reference design can be run using the following command
+To run the MVDR reference design with real IO pipes, use the following command:
 ```
 ./mvdr_beamforming.fpga 64:4C:36:00:2F:20 192.168.0.11 34543 255.255.255.0 94:40:C9:71:8D:10 192.168.0.10 34543 1024 ../data .
 ```